 June 24, 2020

-Digital Impact draws on insights into how digital systems work and how an independent and informed civil society can engage with them safely, ethically, and effectively.
-Make an impact here.
+Digital Impact is made from insights into how an independent and informed civil society can engage digital systems safely, equitably, and effectively.
+How will you make an impact?